 A portrait needs to convey the character and mood of the person and composing a portrait can be a bit tougher than you might think.
 There are several things like lighting, right subject, best camera settings and locations you need to get right to create successful and compelling portraits.

 You may all have heard about the basic rule that most photographers start with – the rule of thirds.
-In order to create a visual impact in your portraits, when shooting in portrait mode, it is best to have the eyes of the subject on the upper third of the frame.
+In order to create a visual impact in your portraits, when shooting in portrait orientation, it is best to have the eyes of the subject on the upper third of the frame.

-If you are shooting in landscape mode, then going by the rule of thirds, it is good to have the dominant eye of the subject on or near one of the vertical lines of the rule of thirds grid.
+If you are shooting in landscape orientation, then going by the rule of thirds, it is good to have the dominant eye of the subject on or near one of the vertical lines of the rule of thirds grid.

 2. Fill the Frame: